ougarcia/connect_four/readme.md

 ## Time Spent
 Just short of three hours
 ## Key Decisions
+### Checking for a win
+I used memoization to speed up the algorithm that checks for a win.
+I kept a hash that keeps track of combinations of position, directions, and colors so that the algorithm doesn't bother to check whatever it has checked before.
 ###Null Piece:
 I decided to use a Null Piece class with the same API as my Piece class.
 This lets me not worry too much about checking wether there's a piece at a certain position before I call some methods on whatever's in that position.
 This came in pretty handy when I was printing the board.
 ### Game, Board, Player, and Piece classes, Game Loop: